mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 ## Motivation and background

 KSQL allows developers to leverage the power of Kafka Streams without knowing Java.
 However, non-Java developers who use KSQL may quickly find themselves locked out of one of the most powerful features of KSQL: the ability to write custom functions for processing data.
+Multilingual UDFs will give these developers an opportunity to create their own UDFs using a language they may already be familiar with.

 Furthermore, even Java developers may find the process of writing a simple UDF a little tedious.
 Java-based UDFs require some level of ceremony to build and deploy.
 To illustrate this point, consider the following example.
 Let's create a UDF named `MULTIPLY` that multiplies 2 numbers.